 There are many different ways to stretch these muscles.
 The stretches discussed here are effective and easy to use throughout your day.

 These posterior thigh muscles can be stretched in a seated position with the leg to be stretched straight, attempt to touch your toes with your fingers but keep your back flat.
 Hold this position for a count of 30 seconds.
 Repeat this stretch five times.
 The leg that is not being stretched can either be bent or straight according to your comfort.
-See demonstration at fig. 5.
+See Figure 5.

 These anterior thigh muscles can be stretched in the standing position by holding the front of your ankle with the same side hand as the leg which is being stretched (right hand holds right ankle).
 Pull your foot up to your buttocks.

 Be careful not to bend at the waist and keep your back straight.
 Use the opposite hand for stabilization by holding onto a wall, post, chair, or door knob.
 Hold this stretch for 30 seconds and repeat the stretch five times.
-See demonstration at fig. 6.
+See Figure 6.

 These are the muscles that make up the calves.
 This stretch is more commonly known as the classic runners stretch.
 Both of these muscles can be stretched standing facing a wall or other supportive surface.

 Lean into the wall using your hands or forearms as support.
 Hold this stretch for 30 seconds.
 From this position bend at the knees, this will stretch the soleus muscle that does not cross the knee joint.
 Hold this stretch for an additional 30 seconds.
 Repeat theses stretches five times.
-See demonstration at fig. 7 & 8.
+See Figure 7.

 This structure runs from your hip to your knee on the outside of your leg.
 To stretch, sit with both legs straight.
 Cross the leg to be stretched over the straight leg with the foot placed on the ground.

-Hold the knee with the opposite hand and pull your body across so that the opposite shoulder touches the stretched leg's knee.
+Hold the knee with the opposite hand and pull your body across so that the opposite shoulder touches the stretched leg’s knee.
 Hold this stretch for 30 seconds and repeat five times.
-See demonstration at fig. 9.
+See Figure 8.

 Remember not to bounce while stretching.
 Hold the stretch in a static position.
 These stretches can be done in the morning and at night before going to bed.